mmarkley-gd/PixelMixer/README.md

 ## Portrait Only
 - The rotation of the screen results in a very bad looking UI.
 I've locked the app into portrait mode for now.
 - There are limits on image size.
-The app won't load bitmaps over an arbitrary size of 86936160 bytes It will display an error message if the bitmap is too large
+The app won't load bitmaps over an arbitrary size of 86936160 bytes.
+  It will display an error message if the bitmap is too large
 - Only tiles directly adjacent to the empty tile can be dragged.
 It is not possible to move multiple tiles at one time